 To scale and grow business, service organizations require clear visibility of resources, customers, and projects.
 Here are five simple ways to increase profitability in a rapidly growing industry.

 Benchmarking is a powerful tool to maximize success in a growing business.
-In a recent webinar, the CEO of Big Bang, Gabriel Tupula, correlates benchmarking with “Corporate Memory.”
+In a recent webinar, 5 simple ways to increase profitability for your service organization, the CEO of Big Bang, Gabriel Tupula, correlates benchmarking with “Corporate Memory.”
 Benchmarking can help to create accurate quotes, minimize starting projects from scratch, and maximize revenue.
 Learning from previous experiences means less ramp-up time, avoiding pitfalls, and correctly forecasting the amount of work.
 Many companies will add buffers to their quotes to protect the project from busting.
-The problem with buffers is they can lose competitive edge.
+The problem with buffers is they can lose their competitive edge.
 By harnessing corporate memory, businesses can take more calculated risks and use past experiences to become better.

 - adjust the approach to avoid scope creep by putting the right resources on the project to meet targets, or